- Student Services

-- Complete an application with the U.S. Department of Veterans Affairs, requesting educational benefits electronically through VONAPP
+- Complete an application with the U.S. Department of Veterans Affairs, requesting educational benefits electronically through VA.GOV.

-- Request College and Military Transcripts and submit to the Office of the Registrar. **NOTE: Only OFFICIAL transcripts can be evaluated for possible transfer credits.
+- Request College and Military Transcripts and submit to the College. **NOTE: Only OFFICIAL transcripts can be evaluated for possible transfer credits.

-- For Army, Navy, Marine Corps and Coast Guard go to https://jst.doded.mil/smart/signIn.do to request your Joint Services Transcript
+- For Army, Navy, Marine Corps and Coast Guard go to https://jst.doded.mil/smart/signIn. to request your Joint Services Transcript (JST).

 - For Air Force go to http://www.airuniversity.af.mil/Barnes/CCAF/Display/Article/803247/ to request your Community College of the Air Force transcript.

-Once a student has submitted their certificate of eligibility documentation to the G.I.
-Bill Office along with a Request for VA Certification Form, the college will forward certifications on to the Department of Veterans Affairs to be processed.
+Once a student has submitted their Certificate of Eligibility (COE) documentation to the G.I.
+Bill Office along with a Request for VA Certification through the link on CougarWeb, the college will forward certifications on to the Department of Veterans Affairs to be processed.